-RN-BS PROGRAM RN-BS Program
+RN-BS PROGRAM RN-BSN Program

-This program is designed for students who are already Registered Nurses (RNs) and have graduated from associate's degree or diploma programs in nursing.
+The online program is designed for students who are already Registered Nurses (RNs) and have graduated from an associate's degree or a diploma program in nursing.
 This practice is in compliance with the Pennsylvania Articulation Plan to promote education mobility of RNs based on a common core of knowledge that is recognized without special testing.
-Upon successful completion of NCLEX-RN and Nursing 299, the student is awarded 42 Wilkes Nursing credits.
+Upon successful completion of NCLEX-RN and Nursing 290A and Nursing 290B, the student is awarded 44 Wilkes Nursing credits.
 Registered Nurse students meet the same academic requirements as the traditional students, with the exception of the total number of credits required for degree completion.
-(The total number of credits required for RNs to complete the B.S. in Nursing is 120.)
+(The total number of credits required for RNs to complete the BSN in Nursing is 120.
+The Wilkes University core credits are included in this number.)